Congestion at airports: CISF adds 100 more personnel to man new security counters | Business

 Over the last two weeks, passengers have been posting pictures and videos of long queues and crowds at the IGI in Delhi and the Chhatrapati Shivaji Maharaj International Airport in Mumbai prompting authorities to take note and subsequently asking airlines and airport operators to take required measures for easing the traffic.
 The civil aviation ministry on Tuesday asked airlines to deploy adequate manpower at all check-in and baggage drop counters besides requesting the scheduled airlines to place real-time data on their social media feed regarding waiting time at respective airports' entry gates.

-Airlines have also asked passengers to reach airports early, do web check-in and carry only one piece of hand baggage for faster movement, amid rising air traffic.
+Airlines have also asked passengers to reach airports early, do web check-in and carry only one piece of hand baggage for faster movement, as air traffic swells.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)